aleshaleksey/fansys23/07-magic-and-spellcasting.md

 - Their range can be hundreds of miles (but is often much shorter).
 - Their effect radius can be hundreds of miles, but is more often localised (eg a Mage's Sanctum).
 - They take at least 3 MP dice per day to cast, with the usual cost being ~20 dice per day.
+- If the spell takes multiple days to cast, the MP dice cost is split as evenly as possible between the days, with each day's dice being expended at the end of the casting day.

 Many "local" spells can also be cast as global spells.
 In this case the parameters of the global casting are are indicated in brackets after the parameters of the local casting.